mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Commercial solutions

 Friends have raved to me about their experience with iDRAC.
 It's a chip in Dell servers that provide a virtual console from the moment the system powers on.
-When I was building my new home server, I explored it as an option, but I realized iDRAC is fairly pricey.
-The license alone costs $300 and requires custom hardware on top of that.
+I briefly considered an iDRAC for my next home server, but the price tag put an end to that.
+The license alone costs $300, and it requires custom hardware.

 {{<img src="idrac-price.png" alt="Screenshot of $300 price for iDRAC 9 Enterprise license" caption="A license for Dell's iDRAC technology costs $300 per machine plus the cost of hardware" maxWidth="700px" hasBorder="true">}}

 Next, I looked at commercial KVM over IP solutions.
-They provide similar functionality to Dell's iDRAC, but they're external devices that connect to the target computer's keyboard, video, and mouse ports (hence the name KVM).
+They provide similar functionality to Dell's iDRAC, but they're external devices that connect to a computer's keyboard, video, and mouse ports (hence the name KVM).
 Sadly, they're even more expensive, ranging in price from $500 to $1000 per unit.

 {{<img src="raritan-kvm.png" alt="Screenshot of purchsase page for Raritan Dominion KVM over IP" caption="Commercial KVM over IP devices cost between $500 and $1,000." maxWidth="800px" hasBorder="true">}}